TileDB-Inc/TileDB/doc/source/tutorials/writing-dense.rst

 writes in :ref:`writing-sparse` (e.g., even writing in global order) holds here as well.

-Let us demonstrate with an example (see full code listing #3 at the beginning of this tutorial).
+Let us demonstrate with code example ``writing_dense_sparse``.
 Here is how we write some sparse cells to the dense array of the previous examples:

 .. content-tabs::